1 January 2018

 Not long after we arrived the parkrun trolley turned up along with Kim and Rob, RD’s for the morning.
 Both had already run at Netely and Rob would be running on the Common for the two hundred and fiftieth time.
 Then the rain began to fall on the already sodden and puddle ridden ground.
 It really wasn’t the best of mornings and I couldn’t imagine many people would turn up to run.

 Slowly, as the last things were being set up, a trickle of people began to arrive.
-Paul, Teresa and Tori had run to parkrun rather than driving, probably no bad thing after a night of drinking.
+Some had run at Netley, others, we learned, had run to parkrun rather than driving, probably no bad thing after a night of drinking.
 At first the volunteers outnumbered the runners but, little by little more arrived.

 We’d been standing by the finish line chatting and squelching about on the mud.
 When Commando looked at his watch and said it was time to head for the start line I turned and was surprised to see quite a crowd gathered.